top of page

 About Dr. Mandy Mallery Pettit

-Dr. Pettit began her career in mental health as a marriage and family therapist before earning her doctorate in clinical psychology from Fuller School of Psychology in Pasadena, California.
-She has engaged in clinical training in multiple settings, including Huntington Hospital, Children’s Hospital Los Angeles, Fuller Psychological and Family Services, and the Eastern Oklahoma VA Health Care System.
+Dr. Pettit is a licensed clinical psychologist specializing in assessments for children, adolescents, and adults.
+She has expertise in learning disorders, attention difficulties, mood concerns, memory, and neurodiversity, including ADHD and autism.
+She began her career as a marriage and family therapist before earning her doctorate in clinical psychology from Fuller School of Psychology in Pasadena, California.
+She has completed clinical training in diverse settings such as Huntington Hospital, Children’s Hospital Los Angeles, Fuller Psychological and Family Services, and the Eastern Oklahoma VA Health Care System.

 Assessment Process